 However, Jesus statue of Vung Tau provides a very particular benefit – one can climb into it and admire the views of the town and the whole coastline from Christ’s perspective.
 You won’t get these divine views even at the base of the statue, due to the overgrown trees.
 But Jesus sees it all!
 The trick is only that you need to climb the mountain and Christ’s interior yourself, there is no cable car you can pay to do the physical work for you!

-Small step for a pilgrim, giant Jesus statue for mankind
+A small step for a pilgrim, a giant Jesus statue for mankind

 Christ the King – only for decently dressed!

 The Jesus statue is well hidden behind the hill’s topography and trees growing on its slopes.
 Its whiteness will reveal to you only at the last set of steps (this is the set when you forget to count the stairs and start to take selfies with outstretched arms, like so many before you).
 Admission to the statue is free, but beware, if not properly dressed, you might need to do some unplanned T-shirt shopping at the hilltop.
 In the monument sleeveless shirts and tops, short pants and miniskirts, but also shoes, hats and bags are prohibited.
 Omnipresent warnings about pickpockets operating in the area make you think twice about whether you should leave your valuables at the entrance of the statue.